FAQ

 • What is Good Fight?

-Good Fight is a modern karate school in Valencia for adults and teens.
-We blend traditional mechanics with applied movement, clear teaching, and a community that values curiosity, consistency, and real improvement.
-Training is practical, technical, and enjoyable — something that feels good in your body and makes sense as you learn it.
+We blend traditional mechanics with applied movement, clear coaching, and a strong training community.
+The goal is simple: practical training that feels good in your body and makes sense as you learn it.

 • Is this a traditional dojo?